Fire at Dow burned for 33 hours after explosion

 Dow issued the following statement Monday:

 Dow, in partnership with local officials and regulatory agencies, rapidly assessed the community impact from Friday night's incident.
-The precautionary half mile shelter in place was issued south of the site.
+The precautionary half-mile shelter-in-place was issued south of the site.
 Shelter in place was issued by Iberville Office of Emergency Preparedness Friday night shortly after the incident happened.
 Dow, the Louisiana Department of Environmental Quality and a third-party monitoring service continue to conduct air monitoring.
-Based on air monitoring data, the shelter in place was lifted early Saturday morning.
+Based on air monitoring data, the shelter-in-place was lifted early Saturday morning.
 This weekend's response was completed with zero injuries.

 Assessment of the impacted area continues.
 The emergency and technical teams remain diligent in monitoring air quality.
 The rest of the site remains operational.